X-SHIELD: Regularization for eXplainable Artificial Intelligence: Introduction

-In response to the challenges and opportunities presented by existing techniques, we propose a regularization technique for XAI called SHIELD (Selective Hidden Input Evaluation for Learning Dynamics).
-This regularization approach aims not only to enhance model explainability but also to directly contribute to overall model quality by enhancing the relationship between data and model quality.
-The theoretical foundations of SHIELD are explored in detail, outlining how the selective concealment of input data can serve to improve both model performance and explainability.
-We conduct a comprehensive experimental analysis, comparing baseline models with those enhanced by SHIELD regularization.
-This comparative evaluation provides insights into the efficacy of SHIELD regularization in both enhancing model performance and augmenting explainability, offering a practical perspective on its utility in real-world scenarios.
+In response to the discussed challenges and opportunities presented by existing techniques we focus in this avenue to improve model performance while boosting its explainability. we propose the Transformation - Selective Hidden Input Evaluation for Learning Dynamics~(T-SHIELD) regularization family.
+This family is developed to enhance model quality by hiding features from the input data forcing the model to learn with fewer features.
+Within this family, we concretize the proposal with eXplainable artificial intelligence-SHIELD~(X-SHIELD), which thanks to the XAI perspective, selects the least important features to hide.
+The theoretical foundations of T-SHIELD and X-SHIELD are explored in detail, outlining how the selection of input features can serve to improve both model performance and explainability.
+This aligns it with the Red XAI perspective as a XAI-based model.

+We conduct a comprehensive experimental analysis to test whether the model is enhanced by X-SHIELD regularization approach with particular emphasis on the gain in explainability provided by the proposal.
+This evaluation provides insights into the efficacy of X-SHIELD regularization offering a practical perspective on its utility.

 This paper unfolds as follows: Section \ref{sec:background} establishes the background, emphasizing the ability to escalate the demand for explaining AI systems and introducing how regularizations improve certain quality criteria in models in AI.
-Section \ref{sec:proposal} unveils SHIELD regularization, offering preliminary definitions.
+On Section \ref{sec:proposal}, we unveil the T-SHIELD regularization family and the X-SHIELD regularization, offering preliminary definitions and intuition of the proposal.
 Section \ref{sec:experimental_setup} outlines the experimental setup, incorporating benchmark datasets and implementation details.
-Section \ref{sec:experimental_results} presents the experimental findings, assessing the effectiveness of the regularization technique in performance and enhancing model explainability.
-Finally, Section \ref{sec:conclusions} concludes the paper, summarizing contributions, highlighting the importance of transparency in AI, and charting potential avenues for future research.
+We present the experimental findings on Section \ref{sec:experimental_results}, assessing the effectiveness of the regularization in performance and the importance of the selection of the transformation T no enhance model explainability.
+Finally, Section \ref{sec:conclusions} concludes the paper, summarizing contributions, highlighting the importance of reliability in AI, and charting potential avenues for future research.